 The event program includes all the information needed to navigate the convention.
 Perhaps the most important part for a first-time attendee is the Grounds Services section, which provides nuts-and-bolts information about the event.
 Many questions you might have upon arrival will likely be answered in this section.
 The program also includes the schedule of events; descriptions for the seminars; a list of vendors and where they can be located; and much more.
 An electronic version of the program will be available on FMCA.com several weeks prior to the event for early planning purposes.
 This excellent resource is searchable and it can be downloaded to your device or viewed online.

-The Events Department will host four first-timer video sessions during which staff members will answer questions from those who are attending their first FMCA convention in Perry.
-These videos will be recorded and posted on this site for others to watch.
-The meeting schedule and information about how to participate participate in the first timers meeting at Perry will be added to this site when available.
+In April, Doug Uhlenbrock, Director of Events, and Barb Feiler, Events Manager, will host the first of three Facebook Live video sessions during which they will answer questions from those who are planning to attend the FMCA convention in Gillette.
+These informal informational videos will be recorded and posted on this site for others to watch.
+The dates of these sessions are:

 Much of what a first-timer needs to know can only be gained through experience.
 But gaining that experience often results in missed activities, aimless wandering, and daily headaches.
 To help first-timers become savvy convention attendees without the first-time travails, FMCA will enlist the help of veteran convention-goers to pass along the knowledge they've absorbed while attending FMCA events.
-More information about this program will be described here as the convention draws near.
+These mentors can be identified by the rectangular yellow buttons they will be wearing throughout the event.
+If you have questions, you’re encouraged to ask a mentor who will be happy to help.
 Members interested in becoming a first-time attendee mentor should contact the Events Department at (800) 543-3622 to sign up.